 Hit may refer to any of the following:

-1. With respect to the Internet, a hit refers to each request made by a client to a server.
-For example, if someone goes to a page with four images, there would be a total of five hits; one for the text and one for each image loaded.
-Hits help the determine the present, detect abnormal traffic behavior, find out what areas their visitors enjoy most, and set price points for Internet advertising.
+1. With the Internet, a hit refers to each request made by a client to a server.
+For example, if someone visits a page with four images, there is a total of five hits.
+One for the text and one for each image loaded.
+Hits help detect abnormal traffic behavior, find out what areas their visitors enjoy most, and set price points for Internet advertising.

 A hit is the server's load counts, not its unique visits, which is a page view.

-2. With Amazon.com Mechanical Turk, a HIT is short for a human intelligence task and is a task that is easy for most humans to complete but are difficult for a computer.
+2. With Mechanical Turk, HIT is short for human intelligence task.
+It is a task that is trivial for most humans to complete, but difficult or impossible to automate with a computer.
 These tasks could be something like identifying colors in an image, finding keywords in a sentence, comparing text, or completing a survey.
-Because of the difficulty level, many of these tasks do not pay a lot but can be easily completed and can be a source of supplemental income.
+Because of the difficulty level, these tasks do not pay a lot, but can easily be completed and be a source of supplemental income.

 3. With computer gaming, a hit describes any damage you or another character take in a game.
 The amount of life your character has is determined by its total HP (hit points).
 For example, if your character has 100 HP, it could take a 10-point hit ten times before dying (10 * 10 = 100).